mobie/mobie-io/README.md

 ## Citation

-If you use mobie.io as a library and use it in your research, please cite [Pape, C., Meechan, K., Moreva, E. et al. MoBIE: a Fiji plugin for sharing and exploration of multi-modal cloud-hosted big image data.
+If you use mobie.io as a library and use it in your research, please cite:
+[Pape, C., Meechan, K., Moreva, E. et al. MoBIE: a Fiji plugin for sharing and exploration of multi-modal cloud-hosted big image data.
 Nat Methods (2023). https://doi.org/10.1038/s41592-023-01776-4](https://www.nature.com/articles/s41592-023-01776-4).